THE SEVEN WONDERS OF BARSOOM SERIES

 B. The Sword Move Trick.

-the end of his duel with Motus as one he likely learned from Kantos Kan
+Carter used at the end of his duel with Motus as one he likely learned

-his giant adversary who had mowed down all before him during
+he could best his giant adversary who had mowed down all before him during

 the day.
-The fellow towered nearly sixteen feet in height while Kantos Kan was some
+The fellow towered nearly sixteen feet in height while Kantos

-every hope of victory and life on one cast of the dice, for,
+Kantos Kan’s every hope of victory and life on one cast of the dice, for,

 as he came to within about twenty feet of the huge fellow he threw his

 sword arm far behind him over his shoulder and with a mighty sweep hurled

 his weapon point formost at the green warrior.
-It flew true as an arrow and piercing
+It flew true as an arrow

-a Martian was in his duel with the old man in charge of the Guardian
+from a Martian was in his duel with the old man in charge of the Guardian

 of the North magnet in Warlord of Mars.
 Carter’s uncanny

 ability to learn while he is fighting is how he became known as the best